tillbiskup/labinform-datasafe/docs/index.rst

 A list of features, not all implemented yet but aimed at for the first public release:

-* Home for "warm" research data: one central place
+* Repository for "warm" research data: one central place

 * Access to data using unique and persistent IDs (*Lab Object Identifier*, LOI)